phixtalk/archimydes-challenge/README.md

 - npm install
 - npm run start

-if application starts successfully, default browser will be lauched and a list of lists will be displayed in a table
+if application starts successfully, default browser will be lauched and a list of users will be displayed in a table

 - #### Architecture Pattern